GCaldL/Blen64/README.md

 # Usage:
 1.<Setup>
-Simply download the latest script and load it into blenders text editor.
-Simply select the model you wish to convert and run the script.
+Simply download the latest script and load it into blenders text editor, select the model you wish to convert and run the script. note that the model must have an active Vertex Color layer and must be triangulated in order for the script to work as expected.
 ![Setup](https://media.discordapp.net/attachments/434689798817579008/473758873191448576/unknown.png?width=1435&height=898 "Blender")

 # Cautionary Note: